 Why someone will use my Password ?

 We have people with same name,hobbies,habits and date of births.
-Is it not possible that there are 2 girls named Mary both having Capricorn… how impossible it is that they decide to keep [email protected] as there password ? its not.
+Is it not possible that there are 2 girls named Mary both having Capricorn… how impossible it is that they decide to keep [email protected] as their password ? it’s not.

 One Gone All Gone